Blog

 How is water hardness measured?

-The hardness of water is measured with the TH (Hydrotimetric Title), which corresponds to the concentration of calcium and magnesium mineral salts.
-It must be between 10°f and 20°f French (100 to 200 mg/l or ppm).
+Water hardness is measured with TH ( Hydrotimetric Titer) which corresponds to the concentration of calcium and magnesium mineral salts.
+Hardness is expressed in ppm (or mg/L) or in French degrees must be between 10°f and 20°f (100 to 200 mg/l or ppm).

 Below 10°f : the water is too soft, which can lead to problems with corrosion of metal parts and cements.
 To identify water that is too soft, do this simple test: take a sample of water from your pond and put it in a bowl.
 Try lathering it up with soap.
 The more foam, the softer the water and the less foam, the harder your water.

-Above 20°f : the water is too hard.
-The water then becomes cloudy and milky.
-The limescale quickly deposits on the liner at the waterline and on the equipment (filtration, ladders and pipes).
+Above 20°f: the water is too hard.
+The water becomes cloudy and milky.
+Limescale quickly deposits on the liner at the water line and on the equipment (filtration, ladders, and pipes).
 This hard water is also irritating to the skin and eyes.
+Water hardness depends on the region you live in.

 To obtain the hardness index of the water in your community, you can:

-• Consult the official water quality data on the Ministry of Health.
+• Consult the official water quality data of your country

 • Go to the town hall, which should display this data.